Frequently Asked Questions

 There is something missing or damaged from my deck.
 Can I get replacements?

 Yes, absolutely!
 Please send us an email through the "Contact Us" button on the lower right hand side of this page with your request.
-If your deck arrives with a damaged box or a misprinted card, we will send replacements free of charge.
-If a card has been damaged during regular use, a replacement card will be sent in exchange for the cost of postage.
+If your deck arrives ANYTHING damaged or missing, we will send replacements free of charge.
+If a card has been damaged during regular use, a replacement card will gladly be sent in exchange for the cost of postage.

-You may be required to provide pictures of any damage.
+You will be required to provide pictures of any damage.

 What is your return policy?